Written by Olivia Farrow, RD, MHSc

 - The signs and symptoms determining the diagnosis and whether it can be resolved or improved.
 These should be monitored to determine the effectiveness of the nutrition intervention.

-The sections above are then combined in a structured sentence by the phrases “related to” and “as evidenced by”, as shown below:
+These sections are combined in a structured sentence by the phrases “related to” and “as evidenced by”, as below:

 The PROBLEM related to ETIOLOGY as evidenced by SIGNS and SYMPTOMS